SyntaxaR/Aifinity-2023/README.md

 Python (Flask Framework)
 Python (Pytorch, Opencv, etc. for ML)

+## Screenshots

 ## Get Started

-Go to our [Model.ai]() official website, enter the your search text and patiently wait for the images
+Go to our [Model.ai](http://stemazon-s3.s3-website-ap-southeast-1.amazonaws.com) official website, enter the your search text and patiently wait for the images

 ## More Resources